induane/asinine-website/topics/articles/2018/editorial/article_30.rst

 Well, the money you take from the rich and give to the poor (like both Jesus and Robin Hood advocated by the way) would do a lot of good.
-Also, the people left with "only" 100 million wouldn't be able to continue their human slave trade operations, or be able to bribe our politicians, so it's a win- win.
+Also, the people left with "only" 100 million wouldn't be able to continue their human slave trade operations, or be able to bribe our politicians, so it's a win-win.

 Here's something I don't get.
 People always say, "prayer should be allowed in schools" as if that is going to radically fix the whole world, but when you